xmtp/xmtp-flutter/README.md

 for more details on codecs and content types.

 Codecs and content types may be proposed as interoperable standards through [XRCs](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-9-composite-content-type.md).
-If there is a concern that the recipient may not be able to handle a non-standard content type, the sender can use the `contentFallback` option to provide a string that describes the content being sent.
-If the recipient fails to decode the original content, the fallback will replace it and can be used to inform the recipient what the original content was.

 ```dart
 /// Example [Codec] for sending [int] values around.